starlinglab/authenticated-attributes/docs/http.md

 ### GET /path

 Given a query param `p` set to a filepath, the server returns the CID of the asset in the database stored at that path.
 If there is no entry in the database of any asset stored at that path, then status code 404 is returned.

+The CID is returned as a plain text string, not DAG-CBOR encoded.